anvouk/anv_benchmarks/README.md

 # anv_benchmarks

-benchmarks about single header C libraries.
+benchmarks about random stuff I needed at the moment.
+There's a bit of everything.

 ## Benchmark results